 The European Network for Intercultural Education Activities (ENIEDA) is a collaborative academic network exploring innovative initiatives that promote the values of plurilingualism, democratic citizenship and intercultural cooperation.
 Having initially focused on the European model of pluralistic society, its policies, practicies and perspectives ENIEDA’s activities have now expanded both in geographical and disciplinary terms.
-ENIEDA teams are committed to fostering best practice in lingustic and intercultural education and academic networking across all boundaries – regional, cultural, scholarly, disciplinary.
+ENIEDA teams are committed to fostering best practice in linguistic and intercultural education and academic networking across all boundaries – regional, cultural, scholarly, disciplinary.

-ENIEDA was launched on the occasion of the First International Conference on Linguistic and Intercultural Education (CLIE1), convened and hosted by the University of Alba Iulia, Romania, 27- 29 November 2008.
+ENIEDA was launched on the occasion of the First International Conference on Linguistic and Intercultural Education (CLIE1), convened and hosted by the University of Alba Iulia, Romania, on 27- 29 November 2008.
 The conference was organised under the patronage of Mr Leonard Orban, European Commissioner for Multilingualism (2007-2010).

 Languages – a bridge to a more inclusive Europe

 Respect for linguistic and cultural diversity is a cornerstone of the European Union.
 But we must constantly renew our efforts to relate these values to citizens’ lives.